 The cheapest car insurance companies in Michigan

-Drivers in Michigan are legally required to carry car insurance.
-It doesn’t matter how often you drive, or what type of car you have.
+Drivers in Michigan are legally required to carry car insurance, regardless of how often you drive, or what type of car you have.
 Even though insurance is expensive, there are several companies that offer below-average rates.
-Here are a few to consider.
+The chart below shows the cheapest car insurance in Michigan based on average full and minimum coverage rates.
+(Read: Switch your car insurance in 9 easy steps)

 Affordable coverage for Michigan drivers

-Michigan drivers are required to carry a minimum amount of car insurance.
-To register your car with the state’s department of motor vehicles, you must show proof that you have the minimum amount of coverage, which is:
+Michigan drivers are required by the state to carry a minimum amount of car insurance.
+To register your car with the state’s department of motor vehicles, you must show proof that you have the minimum amount of coverage, which is 50/100/10:

 - $10,000 property damage liability coverage per accident

 Additionally, Michigan is a no-fault state, which means drivers have to carry Personal Injury Protection (PIP) insurance.
 If you’re in an accident, PIP will pay for your medical expenses and lost wages, regardless of who caused the accident.
-As of 2020, Michigan drivers can choose from six types of PIP insurance to avoid overlap with their health insurance coverage.
+As of 2020, Michigan drivers can choose from six types of PIP insurance.

 How to get cheap car insurance in Michigan